syrkis/neuroscope/report/report.md

 Decoding images from brain activity is a well studied problem in the field of neuroscience.
 The first successful decoding of images from brain activity was done by @haxby_distributed_2001.
 Like the current project, Haxby et al. used fMRI data.
 Most recently @lin_mind_2022 used a deep neural network to decode images from brain activity.
+Also @thomas_benchmarking_2023 merits mention, focusing on developing a mapping between brain activity and mental states more broadly.

 ## Data